sneha-balamurali/fpga/introduction/vivado_overview.md

 ## Mapping Hardware into Logical Design Environment (Vivado):

+**Note:** This section is optional and mainly reflects my own exploration.
+I don’t have a formal background in electrical engineering, but I wanted to understand how Vivado maps Red Pitaya’s hardware (pins, voltages, and standards) into the logical design environment.
+You can skip this if you just want to follow the project steps.
+If you do read it, please cross-check the details against the official Red Pitaya and AMD Vivado documentation.

 The mapping between physical pins (from the Red Pitaya schematics) and logical ports in Vivado is handled by the constraint files and Tcl file.

 ### Pin Vs Port